Putnami

 // This is still the same transaction

-return sql.WithTx(ctx, pool, func(ctx context.Context) error {
+return database.WithTx(ctx, pool, func(ctx context.Context) error {

 return repo.CreateAuditLog(ctx, user.ID, "created")